confluentinc/examples/ccloud/docs/index.rst

    a. :ref:`Enable <cloud-ksql-create-application>` |ccloud| KSQL prior to running the demo
    b.
 Modify `config.sh` and set `export USE_CONFLUENT_CLOUD_KSQL=true`

 5. Start the entire demo by running a single command.
-You have two choices: using a Confluent Platform local install or Docker Compose.
+You have two choices: using a |cp| local install or Docker Compose.
 This will take less than 5 minutes to complete.

    .. sourcecode:: bash